 (g) damage to your bike on course or during transportation during or after the ride on event transport back to the start line;

-and these risks may result in the Rider suffering from harm including, but not limited to physical or mental injury, disability, death, property damage or economic loss.
+and these risks may result in the Rider suffering from harm including, but not limited to, physical or mental injury, disability, death, property damage or monetary/economic loss.
 There are other risks to which the Rider may be exposed during the event.
 It is the Rider’s responsibility to ensure that he/she wears appropriate protective clothing and safety equipment, including a helmet in accordance with paragraph 23.

-43 – The Event Organiser strongly recommends that all Riders take out private health insurance and/or person accident insurance, ambulance cover and travel insurance (if applicable) to cover their participation in GFB and associated events.
+43 – The Event Organiser strongly recommends that all Riders take out private health insurance and/or person accident insurance, ambulance cover and travel insurance (if applicable) to cover their participation in Go for Broke events and associated training rides and social activities.
 The Event Organiser is not liable for these costs.

 44 – The Event Organiser takes no responsibility for any consequences arising from GFB and associated events whether by way of personal injury or property damage.
-It should not be assumed that the Event Organiser’s public liability or personal Injury insurance (if any) will respond in the event of injury, damage or loss.
+It should not be assumed that the Event Organiser’s public liability policy will respond in the event of injury, death, damage or loss.
 All participants in the GFB event and associated events participate at their own risk and acknowledge that cycling is an inherently dangerous activity in which accidents can and do occur, and that may result in serious injury or even death.
-All participants should satisfy themselves that they have adequate insurance and all participants are recommended to take out Cycling Australia recreational membership for the personal injury and public liability cover it provides.
+All participants should satisfy themselves that they have adequate insurance and all participants are recommended to take out Cycling Australia recreational membership, or similar for the personal injury and public liability cover it provides.
 It is also highly recommended that all participants are fully paid financial members of Ambulance New South Wales for the ambulance cover that it provides.

 45 – Nothing in these terms and conditions is intended to exclude, restrict or modify any term, condition, warranty, guarantee, right or remedy (including but not limited to a guarantee under the Australian Consumer Law) which cannot lawfully be excluded, restricted or modified.